2011 England riots: Police shooting of Mark Duggan

 On 4 August 2011, a police officer shot dead 29-year-old Mark Duggan during an intelligence-led, targeted vehicle stop procedure on the Ferry Lane bridge next to Tottenham Hale station.
-The Independent Police Complaints Commission (IPCC, now replaced by the Independent Office for Police Conduct) said that the planned arrest was part of Operation Trident, which at that time investigated gun crime in the Black community.
+The Independent Police Complaints Commission (IPCC, now replaced by the Independent Office for Police Conduct) said that the planned arrest was part of Operation Trident, which at that time investigated gun crime in the black community.
 The incident had been referred to the IPCC, which was standard practice if death or serious injury follows police contact.

 Following the shooting, the media widely reported that a bullet was found embedded in a police radio, implying that Duggan fired on the police.
 Friends and relatives of Duggan said that he was unarmed.
 The police later revealed that initial ballistics tests on the bullet recovered from the police radio indicate that it was a "very distinct" police issue hollow-point bullet.
 The IPCC later stated that a loaded Bruni/BBM blank-firing pistol, converted to fire live ammunition, was recovered from the scene.
 It was wrapped in a sock, and there was no evidence that it had been fired.

 On 13 August, the IPCC stated that Duggan did not open fire: "It seems possible that we may have verbally led journalists to [wrongly] believe that shots were exchanged."
 The bullet that had lodged in an officer's radio is believed to have been an overpenetration, having passed through Duggan's body.

 At lunchtime on 6 August, a meeting was called by police between local community leaders, councillors and members of police advisory groups.
 In this meeting, police were warned several times that there could possibly be another riot similar to the Broadwater Farm riot of 1985 if local concerns regarding the death were not addressed.

 On 8 January 2014, a coroner’s jury concluded that Duggan was lawfully killed.
 The verdict of lawful killing was upheld by the Court of Appeal in 2017.

 Protest march

 On 6 August, a protest was held, initially peacefully, beginning at Broadwater Farm and finishing at Tottenham police station.
 The protest was organised by friends and relatives of Duggan to "demand justice" for the family.
 The group of some 300 people demanded that a senior local police officer come out to speak to them.
 When Chief Inspector Ade Adelekan arrived, he was met with boos and cries of "murderer", "Uncle Tom" and "coconut".
 The crowd stayed in front of the police station hours longer than they originally planned because they were not satisfied with the seniority of the officers available at the time.
 Rumours that a 16-year-old girl had sustained injuries after attacking police with a champagne bottle began circulating on social media.
-To date, the girl remains unidentified and the report unconfirmed.
+The girl was never publicly identified, and the report was never confirmed.
 However, the rumour alone was sufficient to further fuel tensions in the area.